acs2405/LSysGen/README.md

 # Extended L System Generator

 This project implements in C++ an L System generator and renderer and a LSDL (L System Defining Language) interpreter.
 LSDL is a custom specific purpose language (see `Syntax and semantics`) that has been created ad-hoc for this project as a way of describing L Systems to the generator.
-The program reads LSDL `*.lsd` files, that defines one or more L Systems with an easy and compact syntax.
+The program reads LSDL `*.lsd` files, that define one or more L Systems with an easy and compact syntax.
 You can not only print the results of the L System but also create a SVG image from it (see `2D rendering`).
 An example output:

 ![Penrose tiling](./images/tree1.svg)